Genetics Studies

 The Barents Sea polar bears are undoubtedly facing incredible change in the coming years.
 Significant changes in mating systems, including increased isolation and decreased gene exchange between local and migratory bears, are anticipated to occur due to rapid sea ice changes in this region.
 Also, more restricted interaction between bears from various areas may lead to increased inbreeding.

-By examining long-term genetic data, researchers will better understand how such changes impact polar bear health, reproduction, and movements.
-This knowledge will help build our understanding of the polar bear’s adaptive potential, and the role of genetic diversity in population viability, a critical component in the species’ long-term conservation.
+Funding from Polar Bears International is helping researchers examine long-term genetic data.
+The knowledge gained will help build our understanding of the polar bear’s adaptive potential, and the role of genetic diversity in population viability, a critical component in the species’ long-term conservation.

 Wrangel Island Polar Bears

 The genetic structure of polar bears is incompletely understood.
-Many of the 19 populations, particularly those partially or fully in Russian territory, are data-deficient, leaving gaps in our understanding of global polar bear diversity and presenting management challenges
+Many of the 20 populations, particularly those partially or fully in Russian territory, are data-deficient, leaving gaps in our understanding of global polar bear diversity and presenting management challenges.

 View More Projects